 - Age: Both your age, the age of your spouse and the age of your dependant children at the time you become insured.
 The younger and healthier you are when obtaining life insurance, typically the lower your premiums.
 Many young individuals/couples are still building their wealth and may still have a sizable amount of debt like mortgage debt.
 This may cause them to insure for a longer period of time.
 Also, the younger and more dependant a child is to your income determine the length of your term.

 - Cost: the shorter your term the lower your premiums and vice versa.
 Term life insurance policies must be paid on regular basis like any other expense (i.e. monthly, semi-annually or annually) so this cost should be factored into the family budget and accounted for over the length of the term.
 The premium amount should be reasonable enough that you can foresee paying this premium for many years to come.

 Riders are special ‘add-ons’ that can be included on a life insurance policy to provide added protection against specific things.
 Caution should be taken before adding riders as each rider will increase the cost of your premium payments.
-In most instances a rider may be avoided with careful financial planning earlier on, but in some instances, it serves a great benefit.
-Quotacy shows 13 of the most common life insurance riders available.
+In most instances a rider may be avoided with careful financial planning earlier on, but in some instances, it serves a great benefit. eSurance shows the best prices on the most common insurance available.